dannypsnl/dannypsnl.github.io/posts/2018-05-26-getting-start-with-rust.md

   = note: move occurs because `s` has type `std::string::String`, which does not implement the `Copy` trait
 ```

-These error tell you why you got a fail.
+This error tell you why you got a fail.
 In Rust, you should expect default behavior of assign is moving!

 ### Copy

-And you can expect if any type implement the `Copy` trait, will be copied.
+You can expect if any type implement the `Copy` trait, will be copied.
 That's why these code will work:

 ```rust
 let s = 1;